Updated April 2026

 What is Cyber Insurance?

-Cyber insurance is a specialist policy designed to help businesses manage the financial impact of cyber events such as data breaches, ransomware attacks, system outages and privacy-related liabilities.
+Cyber insurance is a specialist policy that helps businesses manage the financial fallout from cyber incidents including data breaches, ransomware attacks, system outages and privacy liabilities.

-Note: Most general liability and business insurance policies now contain cyber exclusions.
-Cyber insurance is typically a separate, specialist policy.
-Businesses that rely on digital systems, hold customer data or process payments may find dedicated cyber cover worth comparing.
+Note: Most general liability and business insurance policies now contain specific cyber exclusions.
+Cyber insurance is typically a separate, standalone product.
+Businesses that depend on digital systems, hold customer data or process payments may find dedicated cyber cover worth comparing.

 Main Types of Cyber Insurance Cover

-Cyber insurance is typically divided into first-party cover (your own losses) and third-party cover (claims from others).
+Cyber insurance is typically split into first-party cover (your own losses) and third-party cover (claims from others).
 Many policies combine both.

 Business Interruption

-Covers lost income and extra expenses when a cyber event disrupts business operations, such as a ransomware attack taking systems offline.
+Covers lost income and additional expenses when a cyber event disrupts business operations, such as ransomware encrypting systems and halting trade.

 Privacy Liability & Notification

-Covers third-party claims and regulatory costs arising from a privacy breach, including the cost of notifying affected individuals as required under the Privacy Act 2020.
+Covers third-party claims and regulatory costs arising from a privacy breach, including notification expenses mandated under the Notifiable Data Breaches scheme and credit monitoring for affected individuals.

 Cyber Extortion & Ransomware

-May cover extortion demands, negotiation costs and - subject to conditions - ransom payments where a threat actor demands payment to restore access or prevent data release.
+May cover extortion demands, negotiation expenses and, subject to conditions and insurer approval, ransom payments where a threat actor demands payment to restore access or prevent data release.

-These providers are commonly considered by NZ businesses for cyber cover, depending on size, industry and whether the policy is arranged direct or through a broker.
+These providers are commonly compared by Australian businesses for cyber cover, depending on business size, industry and whether the policy is arranged directly or through a broker.

 📋 Privacy and regulatory defence